Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 State laws vary, but companies typically have 30-60 days to process the claim.
 Learn more about which are the worst states for filing an insurance claim.

-- Dangerous Activities: Your policy is likely to list excluded dangerous activities (e.g. skydiving, paragliding, scuba diving, driving a race car, rock climbing).
-If you do unfortunately die while engaging in one of these activities, your family will not receive any death benefits or refund of premiums paid.
+Exclusions are another reason.
+Your policy is likely to list excluded activities (e.g. skydiving, paragliding, scuba diving, driving a race car, rock climbing).
+If you die while engaging in one of these activities, your family will not receive any death benefits or refund of premiums.
+Similarly, if you lie about the circumstances of death or intentionally omit important information from your medical exam or life insurance application, an insurer could deny the claim.

 Traditionally, death benefits are in one payment, but some providers may offer an installment payment method.
 If you choose installments, you will have the right to decide how the money will be paid out to your beneficiaries.